s-p-k/misc-mirror/README.md

 		-s          Get a shell with all environment variables ready to work with the wine prefix.
 		-W			Ignore — if present — custom wine installation.
 		-i			Populate /home/trash/wine.d/.bin with links to /home/fbt/bin/scotch.
+		-b			Build a custom wine version for an app with vintner.

 	* Scotch takes the app binary from /home/trash/wine.d/${app}/.app_bin.
 The path is relative to the app dir.
 	** You should really create /home/trash/wine.d/.template for scotch to copy it into new prefixes.